 Inertia is a powerful thing and, left to its own devices, each hospital within a system, each physician practice, and each post-acute or other business unit will pursue activities that have produced success in the past.
 In addition, individuals who have held certain positions within those organizations will be reluctant to cede control, decision-making authority, resources or power as the system attempts to create a more unified entity.
 This is where leadership will meet its test: Are we willing to forge ahead, confront difficult situations, even consider losing people who have been with the organization for decades, to execute the new playbook required of truly integrated delivery systems?

 To fly to the moon, we needed rocket scientists and risk-takers who were willing to collaborate as a team.
 We wouldn't have gotten there without a group of people with the vision, skill and commitment to achieve something that at times seemed impossible.

 How will you take the parts you have assembled and build a healthcare system that will sustain itself into the "deep space" of the unknown future?
 Set the vision, structure the enterprise, assemble the team and measure performance to ensure that you're on the right path.
 Then hold on and stay focused — and don't be afraid to disassemble some parts to be sure those you retain fit together to create the vehicle that will propel you to your desired destination.

-Ms. Jacobs is executive vice president at The Camden Group and has been with the firm since 1990.
+Ms. Jacobs is the President at GE Healthcare Camden Group and has been with the firm since 1990.
 She has more than 25 years of experience in the areas of physician-hospital relationships, physician group development and management, performance improvement, healthcare strategic planning and marketing, physician compensation, and payer strategy.
 She is a noted speaker and industry resource on the impact of healthcare trends, most notably the requirements for success in value-based payment models, clinical integration, and creating successful integrated delivery systems.
-She may be reached at email@example.com or 310-320-3990.
+She may be reached at email@example.com.